cloudberrydb/gpbackup/README.md

 ## Validation and code quality

-To run all tests (unit, integration, and linters), use
+To run all tests except end-to-end (unit, integration, and linters), use
 ```bash
 make test
 ```